Until we had mature trees producing cacao pods, our time and effort was directed at maintaining and developing the farm. Ripe cacao pods changed that.

 Costs of construction on Kauai are astronomical..so we looked for something that could be moved to the farm.
 We explored several possibilities over the course of two to three years.
 All were expensive and none of them would be certifiable as commercial kitchens...we'd have to build a chocolate factory.

 Finding an architect..and then a builder was the next major hurdle.
-We ran several dead-ends..all the while eating up time and forcing us to store the chocolate nibs we'd been producing in a small wine cooler in our living room.
+We ran several dead-ends..all the while eating up time and forcing us to store the chocolate nibs we'd been producing in the small wine cooler in our living room.
 Before long we would not be able to put another bag of nibs in the cooler..and still no factory.

 Finally we found an architect, a "local boy", who knew a builder who'd also grown up on Kauai.
 This was the magic we'd needed.
 We sat down with the architect and laid out our dream plan.
 We needed a prep room, an office space/living quarters, restroom, storage space and, most importantly a well insulated, air conditioned, de-humidified kitchen that met Health Department standards for certification.
 Easy, right?
 Of course not!

 It turned out nobody had ever built a certified commercial kitchen on farm property before.
-A year had passed by the time our we were able to obtain the precious building permit..that included a requirement for a special septic system (that could service a large restaurant)...and septic systems don't come cheap.
+A year had passed by the time we were able to obtain the precious building permit..that included a requirement for a special septic system (that could service a large restaurant)...and septic systems don't come cheap.
 Oh well...